dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 According to Wikipedia, IaC is ...
 >... the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.

-What this really mean is that you have a bunch of text files in which you define the desired state of you infrastructure: number of VMs, their properties, virtual networks, IP addresses etc. etc. Then these files are processed by IaC tool or framework (Terraform, SaltStack, Ansible are just a few examples) which translates that declared state into actual API calls and configuration files and apply it to the infrastructure in order to bring it to the desired state.
+What this really means is that you have a bunch of text files where you define the desired state of your infrastructure: number of VMs, their properties, virtual networks, IP addresses etc. etc. Then these files are processed by IaC tool or framework (Terraform, SaltStack, [Ansible](#ansible) are just a few examples) which translates that declared state into actual API calls and configuration files and applies it to the infrastructure in order to bring it to the desired state.
 This gives you a level of abstraction since you focus only on the resulting state and not on how to achieve it.
 Here I should mention one of the key features of IaC approach which is [idempotence](https://en.wikipedia.org/wiki/Idempotence).
-This feature allows you to run an IaC tool repeatedly and if something is already in a desired state it won't touch it.
+This feature allows you to run an IaC tool repeatedly and if something is already in the desired state it won't touch it.
 For example, if you declare that a certain VLAN should be configured on a switch and it is already there when you run an IaC tool against that switch it won't try to configure anything.

 Treating your infrastructure as text files enables you to apply the same tools and practices to infrastructure as one would apply to any other software project.
-CI/CD and version control are main examples here.
+CI/CD and version control are the main examples here.

 ## CI/CD
 CI/CD stands for Continuous Integration / Continuous Delivery or Deployment.
-Lets look into each component in more detail.
+Let's look into each component in more detail.

 **Continuous Integration** &mdash; a process of frequent (up to several times a day) merges of code changes to the main code repository.
-These merges are accompanied by various tests and quality control processes such as unit and integration tests, [static code analysis](https://en.wikipedia.org/wiki/Static_program_analysis), extraction of documentation from the source code etc. This approach allows to integrate code changes frequently by different developers therefore mitigating risks of integration conflicts.
+These merges are accompanied by various tests and quality control processes such as unit and integration tests, [static code analysis](https://en.wikipedia.org/wiki/Static_program_analysis), extraction of documentation from the source code, etc. This approach allows to integrate code changes frequently by different developers therefore mitigating risks of integration conflicts.

-**Continuous Delivery** &mdash; extension of CI which takes care of automating the release process (e.g. packaging, image building etc).
-Continuous delivery allows you to deploy your application to production environment at any time.
+**Continuous Delivery** &mdash; extension of CI which takes care of automating the release process (e.g. packaging, image building, etc).
+Continuous delivery allows you to deploy your application to the production environment at any time.

 **Continuous Deployment** &mdash; extension of continuous delivery, but this time deployment to production is also automated.

 ## Version control
-Version control system is a foundation for any automation project.
+A version control system is a foundation for any automation project.
 It tracks changes in your project files (source code), logs who made those changes, and enables CI/CD workflows.
-{{< figure src="https://imgs.xkcd.com/comics/git.png" alt="xkcd - Git" caption="Git" attr="xkcd" attrlink="https://xkcd.com/1597/">}}

 Today [Git](#git) is the de facto standard in version control systems.
 Essentially git is just a command line tool (though very powerful) that manages project versioning by creating and manipulating metadata kept in a separate hidden directory in project's [working directory](https://en.wikipedia.org/wiki/Working_directory).
 But all the magic comes with web-based source control systems such as GitHub or GitLab among others.